Pri-tech532/data-analysis-capstone-projects/loan_approval_analysis/README.md

 This project demonstrates the use of Python-based data analysis tools to transform raw loan application data into meaningful insights through exploration, visualization, and analytical reasoning.

 ---
+## 🚀 Learning Outcome

+This project was developed as part of my Data Analytics learning journey using a dataset provided during my training.
+It provided valuable hands-on experience in working with real-world structured data, performing exploratory analysis, creating visualizations, and developing the ability to translate raw information into meaningful insights through a systematic and problem-solving approach.

+---
 > "Turning financial data into actionable insights through analysis and visualization." 📊